RustyKipper/BoxOfSunshine/README.md

 Main control panel pretty much finished:
 ![image](https://github.com/RustyKipper/BoxOfSunshine/assets/160714870/a5bf5a7c-004c-4efd-84b1-7521f7a99042)

-An RS485 / BMS simulator has been knocked up to test the circuit board which seems to be working nicely:
+An RS485 / BMS simulator has been knocked up to test the circuit board which seems to be working nicely.

+Below is a screen print of the circuit communicating with the simulator:

 ![image](https://github.com/RustyKipper/BoxOfSunshine/assets/160714870/25764f8c-7513-4db7-b8c3-45b2d03e98da)